danbider/lora-tradeoffs/README.md

 9/23/2024 - arXiv v2 updated (same as TMLR camera ready version)

 9/24/2024 - Model checkpoints uploaded to HuggingFace (WIP)

+9/26/2024 - All model checkpoints (including intermediate checkpoints) have been uploaded to HuggingFace

 # Training Details